Please enter an introduction for your blog post here.

 - Over twice as likely to study most languages.

 We encourage our girls to take risks and create a safe space where they feel confident to do so.
-Without the judgment of boys, girls are active not reactive, and free to take part in extracurricular activities on their own terms.
+Without the judgement of boys, girls are active not reactive, and free to take part in extracurricular activities on their own terms.
 This builds their self-esteem and gives them a stronger idea of their own ability.